kihong017/Spectrum_Point_Calculation/pointcalculation/README.md

+# Back-End

-## Data Sets Explain
+## Entities
+* Transaction : Entity to be used when a transaction is added to a customer
+* RewardPointsReport : Entity to be used to show a customer's current reward points

+## Variables Explanation
 * custid : Customer's ID (Assuming there are already customer ids exist). ex) 10001, 10002
 * moneyspent : Money spent by a customer. ex) 100
 * transdate : Date of Transaction. ex) "20200129"
 * reportMonth : Month of reward points report. ex) "202001", "202008"
 * point : Reward points

-## Entities
-* Transaction : Entity to be used when a transaction is added to a customer
-* RewardPointsReport : Entity to be used to show a customer's current reward points

 ## Repository
 * TransactionRepository : Repository that saves customer's transactions and reward points